 Another very low-calorie vegetable is cabbage.
 Cabbage is packed with vitamins, minerals, fibers, and several other nutrients to fight cancers.
 Who knew that so many vegetables would also have health benefits!

-Not on the top of our list for favorite vegetables, but it’s great in soups, stews, and salads.
+Not on the top of our list for favorite vegetables, but it’s great in soups in the crockpot, stews, and salads.

 Calories: 5 per cup